- Professor Mark Huxham, Edinburgh Napier University

 - Dr James Gitundu Kairo and Caroline Wanjiro, Kenya Marine and Fisheries Research Institute

 - Dr Narriman Jiddawi and Dr Mwita Mangora, Institute of Marine Science, University of Dar es Salaam

 ESRC/NERC/DFID Ecosystem Services for Poverty Alleviation

 There are few coastal-based Payments for Ecosystem Services (PES) schemes in the developing world, yet they have the potential to contribute to localised poverty reduction, coastal protection and conservation and carbon storage, thereby presenting an opportunity for a ‘triple-win’ development-adaptation-mitigation mechanism.
-This project draws on previous research experience, including from Swahili Seas, to find ways to increase the number of communities that can benefit from PES schemes and the range of ecosystems and ecosystem services that can be protected.
-A key concern in seeking to upscale pro-poor coastal PES schemes is the need to identify and understand potential barriers and supporting mechanisms within different levels of governance.
-The research is being undertaken in Kenya and Zanzibar, and focuses on mangrove forests and seagrass meadows.
+This project drew on previous research experience, including from Swahili Seas, to find ways to increase the number of communities that can benefit from PES schemes and the range of ecosystems and ecosystem services that can be protected.
+A key concern in seeking to upscale pro-poor coastal PES schemes was the need to identify and understand potential barriers and supporting mechanisms within different levels of governance.
+The research was undertaken in Kenya and Zanzibar, and focused on mangrove forests and seagrass meadows.

-The project has three workstreams, addressing the following questions:
+The project had three workstreams, addressing the following questions:

 - How can the meso-level institutions essential in facilitating community-based schemes be supported in assisting them?
 What are the current barriers and the opportunities for change?

 - How can mangrove based PES schemes be extended to include contiguous and ecologically integrated seagrass ecosystems, to improve their scope, security and ecological realism?